soerentorp/coffeescript-challenge/challenge6/README.md

 Test setup
 ------
-For this challenge you're going to test you code with Jasmine instead of printing to the console.
+For this challenge you're going to test your code with Jasmine instead of printing to the console.
 We're going to have a very simple setup that lets you run your tests in the console.

-To make this work, you need to install jasmine node.
+To make this work, you need to install Jasmine Node.
 So fire up your terminal and type:

     cd <path to challenge6>
     npm install jasmine-node